jamoma/JamomaMax/Jamoma/readme.md

 * Renamed component j.get_modules => j.get_models
 * Added namespace-related components to "see also" section of j.namespace ref page
 * j.ui pop-up manues now pup up in the right place (#714)
+* Substituting old for new logo, improves look in Max Package manager

 ### v1.0.1